 Like most capital cities in the world, Paris is a sprawling city that can easily be overwhelming at first glance.
-When you’re just starting to get to know the city, it’s helpful to recognize its 20 arrondissements.
+When you’re just starting to get to know the city and deciding where to stay in Paris, it’s helpful to recognize its 20 arrondissements.

 These neighborhoods have great historical value and date back to long before the administrative arrondissements of Paris were drawn!
 The arrondissements of Paris are diverse and each one is unique in its own way.